WHAT IS AN INTERNSHIP?

 Examples of situations which are within the student’s control and are not extenuating circumstances:

-Unlike dropping a class, when you drop an internship this can impact the site negatively.
-Sites have often dedicated staff to working with you and have created a work-flow based on your participation in a project.
-Before dropping a site, try to solve any issues around why you might be dropping first, particularly if it is related to your performance or work expectations.
+Unlike dropping a class, when a student drops an internship this can impact the site negatively.
+Sites have often dedicated staff to working with interns and have created a work-flow based on your participation in a project.
+Before dropping a site, interns should try to solve any issues around why you might be dropping first, particularly if it is related to performance or work expectations.

 Changing a site without dropping the internship

-It is expected that you will complete your internship at the site which has been approved on your contract.
-If, due to extenuating circumstances, you need to change your site you must contact the Director of Career Services prior to leaving your original site and starting at a new site.
+It is expected that students will complete their internship at the site which has been approved on your contract.
+If, due to extenuating circumstances, a student needs to change sites he/she must contact the Director of Career Services prior to leaving the original site and starting at a new site.
 Changes in sites are not automatically approved.
 Only extreme situations, such as a personal/family emergency or closing of the site for example, will be considered for a change of site request.

-If the Director of Career Services approves your request to change site, your faculty sponsor and former site supervisor will be notified.
-You will need to complete a new contract which must be approved by your faculty sponsor and your faculty adviser, as well as your new site supervisor.
-An evaluation of your performance at the previous site for the time you worked there will be required and will be considered as part of your overall grade.
-As with all internships, no more than 10% of the hours worked prior to receiving final approval on your contract will be counted toward your requirement.
+If the Director of Career Services approves the request to change site, the faculty sponsor and former site supervisor will be notified.
+The student will need to complete a new contract which must be approved by the faculty sponsor and faculty advisor, as well as the new site supervisor.
+An evaluation of performance at the previous site for the time worked will be required and will be considered as part of the overall grade.
+As with all internships, no more than 10% of the hours worked prior to receiving final approval on your contract will be counted towards your requirement.

 Arranging an internship is as valuable a learning experience as completing the work on site.
-If you are considering an internship, here are the necessary steps:
+Here are the necessary steps:

-Meet with your faculty adviser or the Director of Career Services to discuss your goals for the internship.
-(If you want to receive credit, you will need to have a conversation with your faculty adviser).
+1) Goal clarification.
+Meet with your faculty advisor or the Director of Career Services to discuss your goals for the internship.
+(If you want to receive credit, you will need to have a conversation with your faculty advisor).
 During this conversation, you should clarify:

+3) Apply.
 Send your resume and cover letter to sites regarding open positions.
-If you do not hear back within a week, make a phone call to follow up ensuring that your materials were received and to inquire about their time-line.
+If you do not hear back within a week, make a phone call to follow up ensuring that your materials were received and to inquire about their timeline.

 Securing an internship can take several months so you should begin this process at least four months before you wish to intern.
 Some internships are very competitive so multiple sites should be targeted to ensure securing one.
 You are not required to accept any offer you receive, just as they are not required to hire everyone who applies, so don’t worry about applying to many sites.